Schengen: enlargement of Europe’s border-free area

 On 10 November 2022, Parliament backed Croatia’s accession to the Schengen area before the end of 2022.
 On 1 January 2023, Croatia joined the Schengen area.

-In July 2023, Parliament called on the Council to approve Romania and Bulgaria’s accession to the Schengen zone by the end of 2023.
+In July 2023, Parliament called on the Council to approve Romania and Bulgaria’s accession to the Schengen zone by the end of that year.
 The resolution stressed that both countries have already fulfilled the necessary requirements to be admitted.

 What are the conditions for joining the Schengen area?